foxdonut/meiosis/docs/lessons/router-setup.md

 - the function updates the route in the application state by calling `cell.update(...)`.

-Finally, to keep the browser's location bar in sync with the route when we change the route programmatically by updating the application state, we use:
+Finally, to keep the browser's location bar in sync with the route when we change the route programmatically by updating the application state:

 ```js
 cells.map((cell) => {